Be a part of this High Sierra back country base camp and lodge that supports the JMT/PCT hikers and their trail adventures!

 The owners take pride in empowering the staff to work independently of supervision and trust that its small team of employees share those goals of getting things done for the better good of all.

-On your days off, the Sierras are literally your backyard.
+On your days off, the Sierra is literally your backyard.
 Enjoy outdoor activities on world class trails, and high sierra lakes and streams.
 We encourage you to get out and explore on your days off and come back ready to share your stories of adventure with our guests.

 Customers always remark about how friendly and helpful our staff is, whether it is our front-line counter staff, the ferry driver or an outside maintenance person.
 Our staff is committed to excellent customer service skills, coupled with a shared positive attitude and packaged with a lot of dynamic fun energy.